 On the other hand, hunger and cravings are particularly intense in the initial phase of a keto diet because the body has to get used to burning fat for energy.

-Since some people experience a timeframe in which they lack ketone production and low blood sugar levels at the same time, they develop a craving for sugar
+Since some people experience a time when they lack ketone production and low blood sugar levels simultaneously, they develop a sugar craving.

 And that’s a typical symptom of the keto flu due to initial fat-adaption.